-However, you might not realize that this fee you pay for an early withdrawal — which typically amounts to a few months of interest — can be deducted on your tax return.
+However, you might not realize that this fee you pay for an early withdrawal, which typically amounts to a few months of interest, can be deducted on your federal tax return.

 The value of this tax perk might be relevant to more people this tax season than is normally the case.
-The U.S. Federal Reserve Board steadily increased its target federal funds rate throughout 2022.
-Each time it did that, interest rates on new CDs crept higher.
+The U.S. Federal Reserve steadily increased its target federal funds rate seven times in 2022 and once so far this year.
+Each time the Fed does that, interest rates on new CDs creep higher.

-That means some folks who bought CDs at the beginning of 2022 — or even in previous years, when interest rates were scraping the bottom of the barrel — possibly decided to cash out early on those CDs and pay the penalty in order to get newer CDs paying much higher rates.
+That means some folks who bought CDs in 2022 — or even in previous years, when interest rates were scraping the bottom of the barrel — possibly decided to cash out early on those CDs and pay the penalty in order to get newer CDs paying much higher rates.

 Others may have cashed in CDs early to help cover the rising cost of inflation.

-Whatever the reason, with tax season almost upon us, anyone who paid such fees can deduct them on their tax return.
+Whatever the reason, with tax season upon us, anyone who paid such fees can deduct them on their federal return.